 Supplemental Payments on an Insurance Policy

-Not all court costs are covered
+Not all court costs are covered.

 This means that the attorneys’ fees and expenses of opposing counsel that may be taxed against the insured are not covered as supplementary payments.
-By excluding opposing attorneys’ fees and expenses as supplementary payments, these fees and expenses can then be viewed as damages the insured is obligated to pay because of the bodily injury or property damage claims.
+By excluding opposing attorneys’ fees and expenses as additional payments, these fees and expenses can be viewed as damages the insured is obligated to pay because of the bodily injury or property damage claims.
 The fees and expenses are then paid out of the policy limits of insurance.

-As noted, the supplementary payments clauses are an integral part of the liability policy and as part of the insurance contract, both insureds and insurers need to recognize their importance.
+As noted, the supplementary payments clauses are an integral part of the liability policy, and as part of the insurance contract, both insureds and insurers need to recognize their importance.